siberianfox/g2wiki/Block-Annealing-(Kompressor).md

 ###Definitions
 - b0	Head block.
 Block being tested for additions
-  - b0_target	Target endpoint of B0.
+  - b0_target - Target endpoint of B0.
 Changes with each new annealed block
-  - b0_unit	Unit vector of B0.
+  - b0_unit - Unit vector of B0.
 May change with each new annealed block
-  - b0_unit0	Initial unit vector of B0.
+  - b0_unit0 - Initial unit vector of B0.
 Does not change as blocks are added so error cylinder does not drift
 - b1	New block - just received and not yet planned
-  - b1_target	Target endpoint of b1
+  - b1_target - Target endpoint of b1
-  - b1_unit	Unit vector of b1
+  - b1_unit - Unit vector of b1
-  - Tol_linear	Linear tolerance.
+  - Tol_linear - Linear tolerance.
 Allowable deviation from path.
 The radius of the cylinder
-  - Tol_rotary	Block rotary tolerance.
+  - Tol_rotary - Rotary tolerance.
 Allowable deviation from the rotational path
-  - Length	The length of the new block
+  - Length - The length of the new block
-  - a	The side of the triangle formed by the b0 projection
+  - a - The side of the triangle formed by the b0 projection
-  - b	The side of the triangle formed by the b1 vector
+  - b - The side of the triangle formed by the b1 vector
-  - c	The side of the triangle formed by the right angle of b0 projection to b1_target
+  - c - The side of the triangle formed by the right angle of b0 projection to b1_target

 ###Algorithm
 - Perform the following tests on b1.
 If any fail, exit and queue the current b0 and make b1 the new b0